Guleesh and the Princess of France

 "Who else could it be?" said one little man.
 "Don't you see that the princess is over there?"

-Guleesh looked where the little man was pointing with his finger.
-There he saw a young woman adorned with all the fineries a princess could wear.
+Guleesh looked to where the little man was pointing with his finger.
+He saw a young woman adorned with all the fineries a princess could wear.
 But when he looked again, he saw that there was the trace of tears in her eyes.

 "How can it be," said Guleesh, "that there's grief on her?
 Everybody around her is full of merrymaking."